The Escapists: Legacy

 The Escapists: The Walking Dead, also known as The Escapists: The Walking Dead Edition, is a standalone spin-off developed by Team17 released 2015–2016 for PC, PlayStation 4, and Xbox One.
 It merges the core gameplay of The Escapists with the characters, locations and theme of The Walking Dead comic books.

-Another spin-off, The Survivalists, where the player has to survive on an abandoned island, was announced on 10 December 2019, as part of a Nintendo Indie World showcase and is planned for a 2020 release on PC, Xbox One, PlayStation 4, and Nintendo Switch.
+Another spin-off, The Survivalists, where the player has to survive on an abandoned island, was announced on 10 December 2019, as part of a Nintendo Indie World showcase and was released on October 9, 2020, for PC, Mac, Xbox One, PlayStation 4, Nintendo Switch, and iOS through Apple Arcade.

 A sequel, titled The Escapists 2, which introduces multiplayer, was released for Microsoft Windows, macOS, Linux, PlayStation 4 and Xbox One on 22 August 2017.
 A version for the Nintendo Switch was released on 11 January 2018, and iOS and Android ports on 31 January 2019.